cwgoes/pluranimity.org/_posts/2019-02-13-comparative-advantages-distributed-ledgers.md

 objections to desirability

 - forming trade coalitions wouldn't be easier

-- enforcement-by-ledger is dangerous
+- enforcement-by-ledger is dangerous initially existing basic legal structures remain in place, more voluntary aspects of trade, commerce, citizenship

 objections to feasability

-- computing intersections between rulesets impossible - counter: inter-blockchain communication
+- computing intersections between rulesets impossible
+  counter: inter-blockchain communication, by nature of verification rulesets must be known to all parties & codified

 ### Threshold Commitment